warmuuh/milkman/readme.md

 # Features

- * **Everything is a plugin: ** Request-types (e.g. Http Request), request-aspects (e.g. Headers, Body, etc), editors for request aspects (e.g. table-based editors for headers), importers, whatever it is, you can extend it.
+ * **Everything is a plugin:** Request-types (e.g. Http Request), request-aspects (e.g. Headers, Body, etc), editors for request aspects (e.g. table-based editors for headers), importers, whatever it is, you can extend it.
 The core application only handles Workspaces with Environments, Collections, Requests and their aspects.
- * **Http Request Plugin: ** Several plugins are provided already that extend the core application to be a replacement for postman.
+ * **Http Request Plugin:** Several plugins are provided already that extend the core application to be a replacement for postman.
 Crafting and Executing Http/Rest requests with json highlighting.
 Proxy-server support.
- * **JavaFX Application: ** as in: `fast` (compared to electron at least :D)
+ * **JavaFX Application:** as in: *fast* (compared to electron at least :D)

+### Http Request Plugin:
+The Http request plugin packaged with the release contains all means to do http request as well as import collections, environments or dumps from postman.
+To migrate from postman, just [export a dump-file from postman](https://learning.getpostman.com/docs/postman/collections/data_formats/#data-dumps) and import it by pasting its content into the `Postman (v2.1) Dump`-Importer.

+The Http Request Plugin also comes with Proxy-support.
+Some proxies require credentials and support for supplying `BASIC` proxy credentials is built into the plugin.
+See Options-page to activate that as it is off by default.

 # Download

 Download latest version in [Release Section](https://github.com/warmuuh/milkman/releases).